kurtisjunior/NC-news-frontend/README.md

 # NorthCoders News Front-end

-This project uses the data from a backend project: https://kurtisncnews.herokuapp.com/api to create a dynamic front-end user interface  using React.
+This project uses the data from a backend project: https://kurtisncnews.herokuapp.com/api to create a dynamic front-end UX using React.

 For example, https://kurtisncnews.herokuapp.com/api/articles, is the API GET request endpoint for all articles.
 This same GET request is used to render articles to the homepage of the front end exemplified here: https://kurtisncnews.netlify.com